Updated Date: 09th February 2022

-There are multiple effects of Brexit, the exit of Great Britain from the European Union.
-For Indian Students, the effects are beneficiary.
+There are multiple effects of Brexit, including the exit of Great Britain from the European Union.
+For Indian Students, the effects are beneficial.
 There is a need to accept more international students at the Universities in UK now, and there is no added competition of EU students being preferred.

 Number of Indian Students in UK

-Here are some of the statistics about Indian students in UK that will give you an idea about how large the Indian community is, when it comes to studying in UK.
+Here are some of the statistics about Indian students in the UK that will give you an idea about how large the Indian community is when it comes to studying in UK.

-Indian Students in UK 2019: In the year 2019 around 30,000 Indian students received a Tier 4 (study) visa for the year ending September 2019 which is up from almost 19,000 the previous year.
-Increase of 63% is almost four times as fast as the global rate.
+- Indian Students in UK 2019: In the year 2019 around 30,000 Indian students received a Tier 4 (study) visa for the year ending September 2019 which is up from almost 19,000 the previous year.
+An increase of 63% is almost four times as fast as the global rate.

-Indian Students in UK 2020 : The Office for National Statistics (ONS) found that Indian nationals accounted for 17% of the total 299,023 sponsored student visas granted by the UK Home Office in the year end March 2020.
+- Indian Students in UK 2020: The Office for National Statistics (ONS) found that Indian nationals accounted for 17% of the total 299,023 sponsored student visas granted by the UK Home Office at the year-end of March 2020.
 This number is more than double from 2019.
-However, the Covid 19 lockdown post-March is yet to be considered for in the figures, which could also impact numbers from India.
+However, the Covid 19 lockdown post-March is yet to be considered in the figures, which could also impact numbers from India.

 Scholarships to Study in UK:

-There is a number of Scholarships available for the Universities in UK for Indian students.
-Along with the reduction in tuition fees, there are financial aid such as travelling fare, living expenses, health insurance and more.
+There is a number of Scholarships available at the Universities in UK for Indian students.
+Along with the reduction in tuition fees, there is financial aid such as traveling fares, living expenses, health insurance, and more.
 Indian students benefit from the commonwealth scholarships among the many.
 For all the scholarships available in UK for International students, click here: Scholarships in UK for International Students.

-There are many ways Indian students looking for their doctoral studies in the UK. there are two ways, in which students get financial aid in UK for their PhD.
+There are many ways Indian students look for their doctoral studies in the UK. there are two ways, in which students get financial aid in the UK for their Ph.D.
 There are pre-funded programs, which have deducted course fees to start with, and they cost less from the beginning.
 The other way is to go for project-based funding, which is more competition-based, and the projects are funded once they are over.

 Best UK Universities for Indian Students